The Debian Voting System

 The Debian voting system differs from plain Condorcet voting in several points:

-I prefer A over B, and C over D, but I have no further opinion.
+Currently with the Debian voting system there is no way to vote I prefer A over B, and C over D, but I have no further opinion .

 The implementation of quorum and supermajorities sacrifices most of the good properties of the Condorcet voting system, but a majority of Debian developers seems to think that this implementation has benefits which outweigh the loss of these properties.